A Glimpse Inside the Story

 Belly growth—on track.

-We'd even found out we were having a boy.
-It was a happy accident that the doctor sent an email and accidentally included the baby's gender.
-For a little over a week—until the gender reveal party—only I knew we were having a son.
-It was like a wink from God—as if He’d said, “You have experienced so much loss intimately.
-You will also experience much joy the same way.”
+Just a few weeks earlier we’d found out we were having a boy.
+It was a happy accident that the doctor sent an email that included the baby's gender.
+For a little over a week—until the gender reveal party—only I knew I'd be having a son.
+It was like a private message from God—as if He’d said to me, “You have experienced so much loss intimately, you will also experience much joy in the same way.”

-In the days that followed, I’d open the email time and time again—like a love letter—to look at the test results.
-I'd smile and thank God for such gifts.
+In the days that followed, I’d open the email time and time again—like a love letter.
+I'd smile and thank God for His gift.

 All seemed well.

-But I didn't know that when I walked out of my house that morning, David would be returning alone.
+But I didn't know that when I walked out of my house for that morning’s appointment, David would be the only one returning home that day.

 Book Summary